-An emergency is when you might be an immediate risk to yourself or others.
+In the rare event, that you or someone you know needs help for a mental health crisis, or breakdown, you should get immediate expert advice and assessment.
+In an emergency, call 999.
 This could include attempted suicide, serious self-harm or harm to others, or situations where you feel you lack a sense of self-control, personal responsibility or safety.

 If you are booking a counselling appointment and would like to see the same counsellor you met for your well-being appointment, please mention this when you book.
 If you can’t remember the counsellor’s name, Hub/Link staff should be able to find out for you by looking at our records.

 We will offer you a well-being appointment as soon as possible after you get in touch.
 This is usually between one and two weeks.

 Sometimes there can be a longer wait for counselling appointments, depending on the time of year.
 If you are finding the wait difficult, the person you see at your well-being appointment can make suggestions to help with this.

 Our service is confidential.
 Our policy is not to inform anyone that you are using the service, or to respond to any enquiry about you without your permission.

 The service works to the British Association for Counselling and Psychotherapy’s ethical framework for the counselling professions.
 Under all normal circumstances, nothing will be revealed to anyone outside the service without your express permission.